 - 3. A group of hydrographic features (for example Seabed Area, Underwater/Awash Rock, Obstruction), associated with a particular geographic name, should have the name encoded using feature name on a Sea Area/Named Water Area feature (of type surface or point).
 The name should not be encoded on the individual hydrographic features. - 4.
-A major island name close to primary shipping corridors should be encoded using feature name on the Land Area feature delimiting the island.
-A group of islands associated with a geographic name should have the name encoded using feature name on a Land Region feature (of type surface or point). - 5.
+A major island name close to primary shipping corridors should be encoded using feature name on the Land Area feature delimiting the island. - 5.
 A named island group or archipelago should be encoded using feature name on an Island Group feature (see clause 5.5).
 Where individual islands within the group are named, these should be encoded using feature name on the Land Area feature delimiting the island. - 6.
 Named features listed in Hydrographic Office's Sailing Directions that may assist in navigation should be encoded using feature name on the relevant feature (for example Land Region, Underwater/Awash Rock, Seabed Area, Sea Area/Named Water Area, Obstruction). - 7.
 If it is required to encode an administrative area of international, national, provincial or municipal jurisdiction that may have legal inference, it must be done using an Administration Area feature, with the name encoded using feature name. - 8.
 If it is required to encode a major city along the coast, it must be done using Built-Up Area or Administration Area features (see clause 6.1), with the name encoded using feature name. - 9.
 If it is required to encode the name of a navigable river, lake or canal, it must be done using a Sea Area/Named Water Area feature, with the name encoded using feature name. - 10.
 If it is required to encode the name of a beach and no intertidal area exists, it should be done using feature name for the section of sandy coast (Coastline with nature of surface = 4 (sand)) representing the beach.
 If the extent of the beach cannot be determined from the source, then the name should be encoded using Land Region.
 When an intertidal area (Depth Area) exists in the area covered by the named beach, the name of the beach should be encoded using feature name for a Sea Area feature covering the intertidal area.